CSPG 76 - Elementary and Secondary School Counselor (PK-12)

 - Works with career program planning, organization, implementation, administration, and evaluation

-- Coordinates student work-release programs in which students meet specific academic and work experience requirements
+- Coordinates student work-based learning programs in which students meet specific academic and work experience requirements

 - Conducts classroom guidance activities

-- Provides individual and group counseling related to academic or personal social development including peer mediation and bullying
+- Provides individual and group counseling related to academic, career-planning, and social-emotional development, including peer mediation and bullying

 - Provides intervention and prevention

-These certificates continue to qualify an individual to serve as a school counselor within the grade scope of the certificate:
+The following certificates also qualify an individual to serve as a school counselor within the grade scope of the certificate:

 Program Specific Guidelines for Certification